syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Stamp-Annotation.md

 ### Desired size

-PDF Viewer allows the user to add custom stamps in the desired page with desired size by passing the image as [PdfStampAnnotation](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfStampAnnotation.html), page number, position where the custom stamp needs to add and size of the stamp in System.Windows.Size as parameters to the `AddStamp` method.
-The following code snippet illustrates adding custom stamp with desired size in the desired page programmatically.
+PDF Viewer allows the user to add custom stamps to the desired page with the desired size by passing the image as [PdfStampAnnotation](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfStampAnnotation.html), page number, position where the custom stamp needs to be added and size of the stamp in the System.Windows.Size as parameters to the `AddStamp` method.
+The following code snippet illustrates adding a custom stamp with the desired size to the desired page programmatically.

 {% tabs %}
 {% highlight C# %}